<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 3. Set Goals With Your New Accounting Firm

-The beginning of working with a new accounting firm is a great time to set goals for your business moving forward.
-Let them know why you switched to their service and set expectations for the partnership.
+The beginning of working with a new firm is the best time to set goals.
+Tell them why you switched to their service and set expectations for the partnership.
 That way, you’ll both be able to focus on financial stability and growth opportunities for your small business.

 In established accounting firms, there will be meetings in place to set you up for success.
 An accountant should understand your business inside and out, help you establish best practices, and outline a plan to work toward your goals.